git/git.github.io/SoC-2016-Ideas.md

 to solve their problems.
 A rushed user (aren't we all?) might run these commands without reading the docs which might makes the problem worse.

-The core of this micro project is to evaluate with a running prototype if it is possible to implement a "Git Beginner Mode".
+The core of this project is to evaluate with a running prototype if it is possible to implement a "Git Beginner Mode".
 The mode shall be activated with the config "core.isbeginner" by Git users who prefer this safety net (default should be false).